Time Clawshine — OpenClaw Time Machine

 You spent weeks training your OpenClaw agent — building memory, refining context, tuning personality.
 Then one bad session wipes it.
 Gone.
 And your last "real" backup?
 Yesterday.
 Maybe last week.

-Time Clawshine gives you a time machine.
-Every hour, it silently takes an encrypted, incremental snapshot of your agent's brain — memory, sessions, config, everything.
-Only changed bytes are stored, so it runs in seconds and barely uses disk.
-When things break (and they will), you roll back to exactly the moment before it happened.
+Time Clawshine gives OpenClaw a local encrypted time machine.
+Every hour, restic takes an incremental snapshot of your agent's brain — memory, sessions, config, everything.
+Only changed bytes are stored, so backups stay fast and compact.
+When things break (and they will), you roll back by time, snapshot, or file to exactly the moment before it happened.
 Not yesterday.
 Not "the last backup."
 The exact hour.

 One command to install.
 Zero maintenance.
 Just works.